 - Student A began experiencing symptoms on Friday and was tested on Saturday.
 Starting from the earlier date, Friday, go back two days: Wednesday and Thursday. - The student was on campus on Wednesday and Thursday.
-For these two days, we need to contact trace.
-They were not on campus on Friday, so we do not need to contact trace that day.
+For these two days, we need to issue a Notification of Positive COVID-19 Case.
+They were not on campus on Friday, so we do not need to issue a Notification of Positive COVID-19 Case that day.

-ACTION MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY Identify the day the individual became symptomatic and/or the day the individual took a Covid-19 test Student was in school Student was in school Student was in school Student was in school Student stays home from school because they are not feeling well Student takes a COVID-19 test and receives a positive result Determine the starting point for contact tracing 2 1 Use the earlier of these two events as your starting point and go back two additional days Determine which days require contact tracing Contact trace on this day Contact trace on this day No need to contact trace on this day because the student was absent
+Action Monday Tuesday Wednesday Thursday Friday Saturday Identify the day the individual became symptomatic and/or the day the individual took a COVID-19 test Student was in school Student was in school Student was in school Student was in school Student stays home from school because they are not feeling well Student takes a COVID-19 test and receives a positive result Determine the starting point 2 1 Use the earlier of these two events as your starting point and go back two additional days Determine which days require a notification Notification on this day Notification on this day No need to issue a notification on this day because the student was absent